-During one of my trekks I became fascinated by the difference in foods from around the world when compared to the typical Western diet.
-Having lived abroad in a small town in central Germany in my early 20’s as an Au Pair I found myself questioning why some foods tasted so different, and at times tasted better, while abroad.
-I further found it refreshing that during a time of carb or fat-restricted fad diets imprinting themselves into the American food culture that I was fortunate enough to be living in a culture where the words “food” and “guilt” were not synonymous; nor did they belong in the same sentence.
+During one of my treks I became fascinated by the difference in foods from around the world when compared to the typical Western diet.
+Having lived abroad in a small town in central Germany in my early 20’s as an Au Pair I found myself questioning why some foods tasted so different, and at times better, while abroad.
+It was refreshing that during a time of carb or fat-restricted fad diets imprinting themselves onto the American food culture that I was fortunate enough to be living in a culture where the words “food” and “guilt” were not synonymous.

 For this venture, I sought to find a name that would embrace my passions within nutrition.
-Indigenous embraced the authenticity I sought to represent the food cultures I experienced during my travels highlighting foods that were native to regions around the world-some of which became known as “superfoods” in American culture.
+Indigenous embraced the authenticity I sought to represent the food cultures I experienced during my travels, further highlighting foods that were native to regions around the world-some of which became known as “superfoods” in American culture.
 Dan Buettner’s book Blue Zones is also an inspiration for my focus on food and nutrition culture.
-Nutritionist was used instead of dietitian simply because it chimed nicely with “Indigenous” and embraced a more wholesome concept.
-Every dietitian is a nutritionist.
+Nutritionist was used instead of dietitian simply because it chimed nicely with “Indigenous” and tends to be more globally recognized.
+Please note: every dietitian is a nutritionist.

-I hope my brand encourages you to shut down your computers and go out and see the world, eat with and learn from others, move the body, have fun, pave your own road, and find simplicity in your well-being.
+Indigenous Nutritionist® aims to put dietitians & licensed nutritionists on the map as THE nutrition professionals to share their knowledge and skills with others around the world (starting here).
+I hope my brand encourages you to shut down your computers and go out and see the world (perhaps listening to my Podcast as you take-off), eat with and learn from others (read about my experience while visiting Armenia for some inspiration), move the body (check out my Pilates services), have fun, pave your own road, and simply improve your well-being.